telegraf/telegraf/docs/README.md

 | userId | `number` | User id |
 | [extra] | `object` | [Extra parameters](https://core.telegram.org/bots/api#unbanchatmember) |

-##### setPassportDataErrors
+#### setPassportDataErrors

-Informs a user that some of the Telegram Passport elements they provided contains errors.
+Informs a user that some Telegram Passport elements they provided contains errors.
 The user will not be able to re-submit their Passport to you until the errors are fixed (the contents of the field for which you returned the error must change).

 `telegram.setPassportDataErrors(errors) => Promise`
 [Official documentation](https://core.telegram.org/bots/api#setpassportdataerrors)